 Section 3.
-There shall be a Constitution and Bylaws Committee consisting of three appointed one of whom shall be a Past State President.
+There shall be a Constitution and Bylaws Committee consisting of three members appointed by the President, one of whom shall be a Past State President.
 The Parliamentarian shall serve as an advisor to this committee of three members.
-This committee shall review any amendments submitted to it and each committee member shall initial said amendments before they are incorporated in the call to the meeting at which they will be voted on.
+This committee shall review any amendments submitted o it and each committee member shall initial said amendments before they are incorporated in the call to the meeting at which they will be voted on.

 Section 5.
 There shall be an Investment Committee consisting of the President, Treasurer, Chairman of the Budget Committee and two other members appointed by the Executive Committee.
 The appointed members shall not be members of the Budget Committee.
 One of the appointed members shall be designated as Chairman.
 This Committee shall: (a) be responsible for any investment funds in the possession of the Federation; (b) report annually to the membership.

 Section 1.
 Dues of each Federated Club shall be based on the total membership of the club.
-The dues amount, per capita, shall be determined by the GFWC-NH Standing Rules.
+The dues, per capita, shall be determined by the GFWC-NH Standing Rules.
 The dues shall be payable to GFWC-NH.

 (b) New clubs joining the Federation must pay dues upon application for membership.

 (c) Dues for clubs joining the Federation after July 1 of any year, shall cover a period of one year from the following January 15.